 It can be a hassle to bounce between multiple electronic devices, especially when you add streaming services on top of them.
 Whether you’re trying to build the perfect home theater, or simply want to streamline your existing setup, getting a Blu-ray player with WiFi capabilities is one way to make things easier.
 A good Blu-ray player can connect to the internet and allow you to access video and music streaming apps – and it should support DLNA streaming in case you want to use the player to access your folder of downloaded videos and music.

-A Blu-ray player with media apps allows you to switch between your physical Blu-ray collection and videos from popular streaming sources like Netflix, HBO, Hulu and Amazon Prime Video.
+A Blu-ray player with media apps allows you to switch between your physical Blu-ray collection and videos from popular streaming sources like Netflix, HBO Max, Hulu and Disney Plus.
 This isn’t a necessity if you already have a standalone streaming device, like Apple TV or Roku, though it may be nice to have streaming access regardless of which device you are using.

 Having DLNA streaming support is also a plus if you have your own home media server.
 If you use Plex or a similar service, you can play your cherished video collection through your compatible Blu-ray player without having to change devices.

 It’s worth noting that if you want to stream 4K content through your Blu-ray player, you’ll need to have a compatible television and a good enough internet connection in order to properly support it.
 In some cases, budget Blu-ray players won’t have all, or even some, of these features.
 We recommend opting for a mid- to high-end player so that you have all of these options available to you whenever you’re in the mood to watch some movies.